raspberrypilearning/scratch-cat-goes-skiing/en/step_10.md

                                     "D"
                                 ],
             "correct"       :   "D",
-            "explanation"   :   "Horizontal position is measured on the "x" axis", },
+            "explanation"   :   "Horizontal position is measured on the 'x' axis", },

     ];